snoyberg/conduit/README.md

 As you can see, it's entirely possible to combine a higher-level function like `sourceList` into a larger function.
 One question you might have is: how can we use a `Source` inside the body of a `Conduit`?
 We'll discuss that with `Producer`s and `Consumer`s in the generalizing section below.

 __Exercise__: Write a `Conduit` that consumes a stream of `Int`s.
 It takes the first `Int` from the stream, and then multiplies all subsequent `Int`s by that number and sends them back downstream.
-You should use the <hoogle results="1">Data.Conduit.List.map</hoogle> function for this.
+You should use the Data.Conduit.List.map function for this.

 @@@ SHOW SOLUTION